 If you are still wrestling with the idea of raising the profile of a particular type of discrimination above others, consider a parallel example: the work we do each December 6 to mark the mass murder of women at Montreal’s Ecole Polytechnique.
 We commemorate the loss of those killed but also elevate the conversation around all types of violence against women because gender-based violence remains a critical issue in our society.

 SEP continues to work against discrimination of all kinds.
 One way we do this is creating space and opportunity for subsets of members with common identities to work together to express their own needs and interests to other members and broader society.
 Examples of this are the Aboriginal Relations Committee, Sisters in Society women’s committee and an LGBTQ2S working group that is just getting off the ground.
 If you are interested in taking part in any of these committees or starting a new committee, please contact EVP Member Services Andy D’Andrea.

 Full text of the Charter of Inclusive Workplaces and Communities

-Discrimination in all its forms, including racism and Islamophobia, threatens our country’s rich social fabric, including the workplaces of Society of Energy Professionals members and the communities in which we live.
+Discrimination in all its forms, including racism and Islamophobia, threatens our country’s rich social fabric, including the workplaces of Society of United Professionals members and the communities in which we live.